 Photo via Flickr by pml2008

 It’s always been a hotbed place of politics, but it’s also a fascinating place to visit.
 It has all the modern American history you could desire as well.
 Although travelers from London are accustomed to many museums being free, Washington, D.C. is unique as it also has museums free and open to the public.
-Nowhere else is culture so readily accessible.
+There’s also plenty of washington dc hotels with balcony.
 Plus, it’s a little more than an hour from Baltimore, making for an easy second stop.

 Highlights include a picnic in the giant National Mall, which the Washington Monument overlooks.
 The Natural History Museum is also a must, as is the street art featured on Capitol Hill at The Fridge gallery.
 At night, swing by the bumping Veritas wine bar or stop by the discreet hotel lounge Off the Record.